ratson/cordova-plugin-admob-free/README.md

 The code for Android has almost all rewritten to be more maintainable, plus some extra features.

-For iOS, while it is working,
+For iOS, while it is working, I have less interest in writing Objective-C code these days.
+If someone is will to help, feel free to send a pull request, I will review it.
-For Android, there are also some enhanced options.
-If anyone wants them on iOS, feel free open an issue.
-However,

 ## Contributing